 You can get the in-depth process of making this Raspberry Pi pico project from this youtube video tutorial.

 4. Control Your Lights with Pico

-Making of home automation tools is very popular nowadays.
+Making home automation tools is very popular nowadays.
 Suppose you are a robotics enthusiast and you have an interest in working on Home Automation.
-In that case, you can absolutely use a Raspberry Pi Pico board for making your light controlling module.
+In that case, you can absolutely use a Raspberry Pi Pico board for doing your light-controlling module.